skyportal/skyportal/doc/slack.md

 ![Slack Integration Webhook Generate](images/slack_integration_8.png)

-In the popup dialog choose the Slack channel for that user and copy the new Webhook URL:
+In the popup dialog choose the Slack direct messages channel for that user and copy the new Webhook URL:

 ![Slack Integration Webhook Copy](images/slack_integration_9.png)